trite/trite.io-content/posts/2023/2023-03-05_reason-relude-fetch.md

+---
+title: Basics of relude-fetch library in ReasonML
+---

 # Why?

 Finally creating a site to house the content that lives in my [trite.io-content](https://github.com/trite/trite.io-content) repository.
 The end goal is to build a javascript app via ReasonML that will fetch its actual content through Github API calls to the `trite.io-content` repo.